 If you are supportive and are a patient with a serious medical condition who might benefit from medical marijuana, a loved one of such a patient, a person who has been arrested for possessing marijuana, a medical professional, a member of law enforcement or the clergy, or a lawyer or Ph.D. who might be interested in speaking out, please email email@example.com to see how you can be of special help.
 Be sure to include your address and nine-digit ZIP code so we can determine who your legislators are.

 Alabama has some of the harshest marijuana penalties in the country.
 Possession of even a single joint is punishable by up to a year of incarceration.
-You can learn more about Alabama’s marijuana penalties and enforcement by reading this report by Jon Gettman, Ph.D.
+It’s clear these laws have not been successful, and new evidence shows that Alabama’s laws are not being evenly enforced.

 To stay updated on the status of marijuana policy reform in Alabama, be sure to subscribe to MPP’s free legislative alert service.